coventryuniversity/mozbugs/README.md

 mozbugs uses a number of open source projects to work properly:

+* [Typescript] - TypeScript is a superset of JavaScript that compiles to clean JavaScript output
+* [Ant Design] - An enterprise class UI design language and React-based implementation
 * [React] - JavaScript library providing a view for data rendered as HTML
-* [Ant Design] - An enterprise class UI design language and React-based implementation

 ## Todo